 - Scheduled Repays - A payment type where funds will be disbursed to the borrower at closing and the borrower will repay the loan on a variable schedule.
 Scheduled Repays lets you determine the amount of principal being repaid, and the payment amount can change over the life of the loan.

 - Single Pay / Interest Only – A payment type selected for one of the following scenarios:

-- Interest Only: If you would like the borrower to pay only interest on the principle at a set frequency through the term of the loan, select the ‘Single Pay/Interest Only’ payment type and the under ‘Interest Options’, select the appropriate ‘Payment Frequency’.
+- Interest Only: If you would like the borrower to pay only interest on the principal at a set frequency through the term of the loan, select the ‘Single Pay/Interest Only’ payment type and then under ‘Interest Options’, select the appropriate ‘Payment Frequency’.

 - Amortizing / Level Principal – Similar to Amortizing payment type only the amount of principal paid in each payment stays the same throughout the life of the loan.